In addition to the frequently asked questions outlined below, several departments have compiled their own:

 Can my group get together on campus?

-All group members must maintain at least six feet of distance between themselves and others when gathering, whether the group is meeting indoors or outdoors.
-If the gathering takes place inside a campus building, face coverings must be worn.
-Face coverings are not required outdoors on campus, unless group members are not able to maintain six feet of distance.
+When group gatherings are allowed, group members must maintain at least six feet of distance between themselves and others when gathering, whether the group is meeting indoors or outdoors.
+If the gathering takes place inside, face coverings must be worn.
+Face coverings are not required outdoors, unless group members are not able to maintain six feet of distance.

 What academic support services are available if I'm not on campus?